IDE Extension

 NOTE

 Extension in the VS Code registry is compatible with the current stable Naninovel release.
-When using legacy (unsupported) Naninovel version, disable auto-update in VS Code and install associated legacy version of the extension.
-When using preview release of the engine, download associated preview extension via #download
+When using a preview release of Naninovel, switch to the pre-release extension stream.
+When using a final Naninovel release, disable auto-update in VS Code and install associated legacy version of the extension.

 VS Code Settings